Day Three: Trekking Tal To Timang On The Annapurna Circuit

 The walk along the road is easy, though we notice a massive landslide blocking the trail over the river.
-Looks like our friends will either have to turn around or careful navigate over it.
-Either way this is going to delay them quite a lot.
+Looks like our friends will either have to turn around or carefully navigate over it.
+Either way, this is going to delay them quite a lot.

 Bagarchhap to Danaqyu

 Following the road, it does not take long to arrive in Danaqgyu.
 It is a relatively easy walk with small ups and downs, though nothing major at all.

 Danaqgyu is quite a long village stretching over 1 kilometer in distance with several lodges.
 It is mid-afternoon, though neither of us are super hungry as we did have a snickers bar around lunch time.
 We decide to visit one of the lodges and order a cup of tea in hopes that this will allow our friends to catch back up to us.

 Ordering a delicious peppermint tea we stop and talk to a Scottish gentleman who has also stopped in for a quick break.
 His goal for today is the same as ours, to make it to Timang.
 He had actually met our British friends yesterday.
 Though, when we told him they went on the off-road trail he was surprised if they would catch back up.